How Awful About Allan: Production

 The original novel was published in 1963.
 The Washington Post called it "one of the most impressive novels of the year."

-Perkins signed to make the film in April 1970.
+Anthony Perkins signed to make the film in April 1970.
 The movie was shot in 12 days.

-Anthony Perkins had special contact lenses made that he could barely see through, so he would be nearly blind while filming his scenes.
+Perkins had special contact lenses made that he could barely see through, so he would be nearly blind while filming his scenes.
 He popped the lenses in just before filming and was led onto the set by a crew member.

 Reception

 The Los Angeles Times called it "not scary".
-The New York Times said it "had neither a thrill nor a chill."
+The New York Times critic opined that it "had neither a thrill nor a chill."